 For those of you who have been following our blog, you know that I am a big fan of cat cafes and they are easy to find all throughout Asia.
 However, they are less common in the US.
 Seattle has it’s very own cat cafe named Meowtropolitan.
 Although if you plan on visiting be sure to make a reservation otherwise you will be pussless while drinking your cup of coffee.

-If you liked this post, share the love below on Pinterest below!
+If you liked this post on fun things to do in Seattle, share the love below on Pinterest below!